larkfox/learngit/readme.txt

-the feature is that git has a stage. bingo! git tracks changes! git is very interesting and useful!
+the feature is that git has a stage. bingo! git tracks changes! git is very interesting and useful create a branch is quick